projectcalico/calico/calico/reference/architecture/design/l2-interconnect-fabric.md

 To take the issues outlined above, let's revisit them in a {{site.prodname}}
 context.

-1. Large numbers of end points.
-In a {{site.prodname}} network, the Ethernet interconnect fabric only sees the routers/compute servers, not the end point.
+1. Large numbers of endpoints.
+In a {{site.prodname}} network, the Ethernet interconnect fabric only sees the routers/compute servers, not the endpoint.
 In a standard cloud model, where there is tens of VMs per server (or hundreds of containers), this reduces the number of nodes that the Ethernet sees (and has to learn) by one to two orders of magnitude.
-Even in very large pods (say twenty thousand servers), the Ethernet network would still only see a few tens of thousands of end points.
+Even in very large pods (say twenty thousand servers), the Ethernet network would still only see a few tens of thousands of endpoints.
 Well within the scale of any competent data center Ethernet top of rack (ToR) switch.
 2. High rate of *churn*.
-In a classical Ethernet data center fabric, there is a *churn* event each time an end point is created, destroyed, or moved.
+In a classical Ethernet data center fabric, there is a *churn* event each time an endpoint is created, destroyed, or moved.
 In a large data center, with hundreds of thousands of endpoints, this *churn* could run into tens of events per second, every second of the day, with peaks easily in the